ppy/osu-wiki/news/2023/2023-08-21-contributing-to-the-osu-news-feed.md

 - People to interview (other than peppy)
 - A piece of osu! history
 - Topics to spark community-wide discussion around
-- Anything of general community interest or niche but interesting
+- Anything niche but interesting or of general community interest

-Of course, you can also get in touch directly via Discord.
+Of course, you may also get in touch directly via Discord.

 ## Writing for the front page